 If a user moves a portlet to another position via drag & drop in the browser, the edit mode is activated.

 In this mode, the configured Grid is shown with dashed lines.
-Once all portlets are where you want them to be, save your settings by clicking on "OK".
+Once all portlets are at the desired positions, save the new setting by clicking "Save".
 This will then end the edit mode.